zulip/zulip/templates/zerver/help/import-data-from-gitter.md

 1. [Export your Gitter data](https://github.com/minrk/archive-gitter).
 You will receive json files of the public rooms that you are a part of.
-   Select the file, `gitter_data.json`, of the room which you want to import to the Zulip server.
+   Select the `gitter_data.json` file of the room which you want to import into Zulip.

     !!! warn ""
-        **Note:** You need the gitter API token to export data.
-You can get the this token by following the instructions mentioned in the [gitter documentation](https://developer.gitter.im/docs/).
+        **Note:** You'll need a gitter API token to export data.
+You can get this token by following the instructions in the [gitter documentation](https://developer.gitter.im/docs/).

 ### Import into a new Zulip server